Protesters block roads near Hong Kong airport

-HONG KONG (AP) — Anti-government protesters used burning barricades to block roads near Hong Kong’s airport and damaged a train station Sunday following a night of violent clashes with police.
+HONG KONG (AP) — Anti-government protesters blocked roads near Hong Kong’s airport with burning barricades and damaged a train station Sunday after a night of violent clashes with police.

 Hong Kong has been the scene of tense anti-government protests for nearly three months.
 The demonstrations began in response to a proposed extradition law and have expanded to include other grievances and demands for more democracy and the resignation of the semiautonomous Chinese territory’s leader.